-The 2018 Becca Conference will be held October 18th-19th at Central Washington University.
+The 2019 Becca Conference will be held November 7th-8th at Central Washington University.

 - Fostering collaboration among youth-serving systems to improve support of truant youth.
 The Becca Task Force, staffed by CCYJ, provides a forum for the courts, schools, and service providers to share best practices on early intervention, community response, and coordinated reengagement.
 It supports research and training on proven models to meet the needs of youth and families in crisis.